raygard/awkdoc/pages/awk_runtime.md

 At this point, the stack should have on it just the arguments, including the locals created beyond the args supplied.
 The `tkreturn` op loops through the locals not supplied by the caller, releasing any map (array) data and dropping the local "arg" from the stack.
 Now, only the args actually supplied by the caller remain on the stack, and these are dropped.
-Finally, the `ip` instruction pointer is set from the return address in the stack frame, the previous `parmbase` value is restored from the stack frame, and the runtime continues with the next instruction.
+Finally, the `ip` instruction pointer is set from the return address in the stack frame, the previous `parmbase` value is restored from the stack frame, and the execution continues with the next instruction.